Do the leaks in this photo look familiar?

 Remove the escutcheon, which is often held with a retaining nut.
 If not, then the escutcheon is threaded over the valve stems, and you can unscrew the entire escutcheon as one piece.
 Cut away any caulk that might be holding it to the wall.
 A strap wrench may help encourage a stubborn one to turn.

 The bonnet nut that holds the stem in place is recessed behind the wall requiring a special wrench.
 A deep-socket shower valve wrench will fit over the protruding valve stem and reach the bonnet nut for removal.
 Unscrew and remove the bonnet nut.

 Pull the stem from the wall to expose the black, rubber seat washer and retaining screw.
 Remove the screw and worn seat washer.
-Replace with a new one, coated in heat-proof faucet grease.
+Replace with a new washer, coated in heat-proof faucet grease.
 Use the correctly sized and shaped seat washer and press it firmly into the stem’s retainer.
-If the stem is in good shape, you’re ready to reassemble the shower handles and test your faucet.
+If the metal valve stem is in good shape, you’re ready to reassemble the shower handles and test your faucet.
 Sometimes all that's needed is a new rubber washer.